tiredvekster/LightAntiCheat/README.md

 However, you can also create an issue on GitHub or a discussion on SpigotMC.

 ## Compatibility
-Any server version between 1.8 and 1.20.6 is compatible.<br>
 Spigot, Paper, Tuinity, Purpur, Pufferfish and Folia are tested for compatibility.<br>
 Other Paper's forks might or might not be compatible.
 E.g. Catserver, PandaSpigot